hanshanley/hanshanley.github.io/_publications/community.md

 collection: publications
 authors: <b>Hans W. A. Hanley</b> and Zakir Durumeric
 excerpt: "In this work, we examine the role of online misinformation in sparking political incivility and toxicity on the social media platform Reddit's online communities or subreddits."
+venue: 'The 28th ACM Conference On Computer-Supported Cooperative Work And Social Computing (CSCW 2025)'
 paperurl: 'https://www.hanshanley.com/files/Sub_Standards_and_Mal_Practices.pdf'
 citation: 'Hans W. A. Hanley and Zakir Durumeric.
 "Sub-Standards and Mal-Practices: Misinformations Role in Insular, Polarized, and Toxic Interactions."
 (2025).'
 ---